lephisto/tesla-apiscraper/README.md

 - Move from influxql to it's successor flux, the upcoming query language for InfluxDB
 - Have a color gradient on geolocation that reflects any metric like speed for instance
 - Improve sleepinitiation

+## Credits

+- Tesla API Interface forked from Greg Glockner https://github.com/gglockner/teslajson (removed pulling Tesla API Credentials from a pastebin)
+- Things stolen from basic Script from cko from the german tff-forum.de